moritzwilksch/DataScienceEducation/PythonForDataAnalysis/NotesOnBook.md

 - `pd.read_csv(...)` has over 50 possible parameters such as separator, header, null_values, ...
 - Python has a standard library called `json` to import and export python objects as json
 - pandas' `.read_json(...)` assumes that each object in the json-array is a row in th DataFrame
 - HDF5-Format is especially suited for large datasets that don't fit into memory
+- There are many python-SQL-drivers available, most of which return a list of tuples when executing a query
+    - Column names must be provided manually when working with tuples
+    - SLQAlchemy is a library that provides an abstract layer and can easily be used with DataFrames
 ### Interacting with web APIs
 - use the python `requests`-package
 ```python